 I am Assistant Professor of Political Communication and Journalism (with tenure) at the Amsterdam School of Communication Research (ASCoR), University of Amsterdam.
 I have a PhD in political science from the University of Geneva (2010).

 My research focuses on political communication, voting behaviour, political psychology, and campaigning effects.
-I recently published work on the personality of candidates, the drivers of negative campaigning and its effects, the psychological and emotional underpinnings of persuasion, populist communication, and comparative electoral behavior.
+I recently published work on the personality of politicians, the drivers of negative campaigning and its effects, the psychological and emotional underpinnings of persuasion, populist communication, and comparative electoral behavior.